AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 The navigation bar surfaces tools to switch navigation, customize the overview layout, and adjust the page view.
 It also displays the current folder profile in use.

+>[!NOTE]
+>
+> If using the Adobe Experience Manager Guides as a Cloud Service, an additional feature labeled as **AI Assistant** is displayed in the navigation bar.

 ![](images/aem-home-nav-bar.png){width="800" align="left"}

 Features available in the navigation bar are explained as follows: